Win $5,000 in Ctrl+Shift - Philadelphia’s citywide high school coding competition.

 The final project must be hosted on Github.

-There are 6 mentoring sessions on different topics to help you build the best project possible.
+There are 7 mentoring sessions on different topics to help you build the best project possible.
+The schedule can be found below.

 Spacely is a website that helps people who are interested in the Solar System learn more about it.
 This website provides brief and images of each planet with more easier information for younger people, especially students, to understand instead of going onto more complex websites with harder and more complicated information about each planet.
 Spacely will provide everyone what they need to know outside their imagination...